Ji-eun-Kim/Ji-eun-Kim/README.md

 ### Hi there 💚

-I'm Jieun Kim, dreaming of becoming an AI Developer/Researcher.
+I'm Jieun Kim, dreaming of becoming an ML Engineer, AI Developer/Researcher.

 I am going to graduate from Kookmin Univ. in 2025 major in AI Big Data & Management and minor in Software.